karuniya2005/Implementation-of-Decision-Tree-Classifier-Model-for-Predicting-Employee-Churn/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ### Algorithm

-Step 1: Collect and clean employee data.
+Step 1: Read the employee data from a CSV file.

-Step 2: Train a decision tree model on the data.
+Step 2: Check for null values and encode categorical variables.

-Step 3: Evaluate the model's performance.
+Step 3: Define the features (X) and target (y).

-Step 4: Tune hyperparameters and consider ensemble methods.
+Step 4: Split the data into training and testing sets.

-Step 5: Save and deploy the model for predictions.
+Step 5: Train the Decision Tree Classifier.

+step 6: Make predictions on the test data.

+step 7: Calculate the accuracy of the model.

+step 8: Use the model to predict new data.

 ### Program:
 ```
 /*